jrgrant/hass_ids_hyyp/README.md

     - Creates a `button.[site_name]_[partition_name]_[stay_profile_name]` button entity which can be used to arm a specific stay profile.
 You can also switch between stay profiles while armed in a stay profile.
     - Creates a `sensor.[site_name]_[partition_name]_status` sensor.
 This sensor provides more detailed feedback regarding the state of the panel.
 This is similar to the `"Alarm Control Panel".status` however it also supports additional stay profile names which the native entity does not.
         - Examples of statuses: `Armed`, `Disarmed`, `Triggered`, `Away Armed`, `Armed Stay`, `Armed [Stay_profile_name]`
-- IDS "Automations".
+- IDS "Automations" / "Triggers".
-    *"Automations" is the term used in the IDS app to activate programmable outputs e.g. to open your gate or garage door.*
+    *"Automations" is the term used in the IDS app to activate programmable outputs e.g. to open your gate or garage door.
+The IDS app also calls it "Triggers"*
     - Creates a `button.[site_name]_[automation_name]` button entity.
 This entity pushes the "automation" button similar to pushing the button in the IDS app.
 - Shows which zone triggered an alarm
     - Creates a `binary_sensor.[zone_name]_trigger` binary sensor entity.
 If the alarm is triggered, this entity changes to TRUE on the zone that triggered the alarm.